-Gas monitors for refuge chambers allow occupants to closely inspect gas levels inside and outside the chamber.
+Gas monitors for tunnelling refuge chambers allow occupants to inspect gas levels inside and outside the chamber closely.
 Also, when needed, take corrective actions to maintain a safe and inhabitable environment during an emergency.

 Portable or fixed Digital Gas Monitors (DGMs) automatically detect the presence of gases within an area.
 The monitors contain specific sensors used to identify hazardous levels of combustible, flammable and toxic gases as we as oxygen depletion within the confines of a refuge chamber.